raprasad/quick-abcd-scrape/README.md

 # quick-abcd-scrape

-Scrape past events HTML from the ABCD page
+Scrape past events HTML from the Harvard W3 Group page: http://w3.abcd.harvard.edu/ This is in anticipation of moving the website to a different CMS.

 # Install